 - Ace Attorney:

-- More straightforwardly, case 5 of the first game has the client trying to take the heat for her former boss, Damon Gant, as he's blackmailing her with (faked) evidence that her sister committed manslaughter.
-Although having been an accessory to the murder, she's not entirely innocent herself.
+- More straightforwardly, case 5 of the first game has the client ( Lana Skye) trying to take the heat for her former boss, Damon Gant, as he's blackmailing her with (faked) evidence that her little sister Ema committed manslaughter.
+Although in a subversion having been an accessory to the murder, she's not entirely innocent herself.
+Just not the murderer,.

 - In Case 3 of Ace Attorney Investigations, Colin Devorae takes the heat for the Amano Group's dealings with the smuggling ring.

-- In Dual Destinies, Simon Blackquill took the heat for a pre-teen Athena Cykes and framed himself for her mother's murder.
-Athena truly was innocent, though the circumstances of the murder were such that she would have been convicted of it.
-He got himself convicted and spent seven years in prison for her - and by the time Athena finally clears his name, he is a day away from execution.
+- In Dual Destinies, Simon Blackquill took the heat for Athena Cykes and framed himself for her mother Metis's murder.
+Athena truly was innocent, though the circumstances of the murder were such that she would have been convicted of it, and for worse back then she was just 11 years old.
+He got himself convicted and spent seven years in prison for her - and by the time Athena finally managed to fill her goal to clear his name, he is a day away from execution.

 - Played silly in Ghost Trick, where both Missile and Sissel treat Missile's taking the blame for breaking Lynne's headphones (to protect Kamila) as the noble act of a warrior.
 One might consider it foreshadowing for the way Jowd confesses to his wife's murder to protect Kamila, who accidentally killed her with a birthday contraption.

 - Edna And Harvey: Edna's berserk button was pushed WAY too many times, so she killed her "perfectly conditioned" (read: obnoxious and haughty, possibly insane) boyfriend.
 Her father pinned himself as the murderer and was executed.